-Gender diverse (4)

-representation in

-executive positions

-(vice-president level and above)

-Gender diverse (4) representation among directors on the BCE Board
+Gender diverse (4) representation in executive positions (vice-president level and above) Gender diverse(4) representation among directors on the BCE Board

-BIPOC representation among new graduates and interns

-- (1) This metric is calculated as the average score obtained in the annual Bell team member satisfaction survey.
-The Team Member Engagement score is based on five specific questions and the percentage of employees who responded favourably (Strongly agree or Agree) to these questions out of the total number of employees who responded to the survey. - (2) The Catalyst Accord 2022 calls on Canadian boards and CEOs to pledge to accelerate the advancement of women in business through these actions: Increase the average percentage of women on boards and women in executive positions in corporate Canada to 30% or greater by 2022. - (3) Recognizing Canada's distinct corporate governance framework, the aim of the 30% Club Canada is to include both board Chairs and CEOs to achieve better gender balance at board level, as well as at senior management - (4) Gender diverse is defined as a person who identifies as a woman or with a gender other than a man or a woman.
+(1) This metric is calculated as the average score obtained in the annual Bell team member satisfaction survey.
+The Team Member Engagement score is based on five specific questions and the percentage of employees who responded favourably (Strongly agree or Agree) to these questions out of the total number of employees who responded to the survey.

-Our financial resources
+(2) The Catalyst Accord 2022 calls on Canadian boards and CEOs to pledge to accelerate the advancement of women in business through these actions: Increase the average percentage of women on boards and women in executive positions in corporate Canada to 30% or greater by 2022.

+(3) Recognizing Canada's distinct corporate governance framework, the aim of the 30% Club Canada is to include both board Chairs and CEOs to achieve better gender balance at board level, as well as at senior management levels.

+(4) Gender diverse is defined as a person who identifies as a woman or with a gender other than a man or a woman.

+MD&A Overview